Fort Bend County DWI Lawyer

 Being arrested and charged with driving while intoxicated (DWI) is a serious offense that requires the representation of an understanding and dedicated DWI defense attorney.
 The evidence collected during chemical tests and field sobriety tests may seem foolproof, but the truth is that an experienced lawyer can often help you dismantle the arguments presented by prosecutors.
-At Stornello Law Firm, P.C., we are not afraid to actively pursue the best possible outcome for your situation and ensure that your rights and freedoms are defended.
+At Stornello Law Firm, P.C., our Fort Bend County DWI attorney is not afraid to actively pursue the best possible outcome for your situation and ensure that your rights and freedoms are defended.

-When you work with our firm, you will be working with a trusted lawyer who has more than 20 years of legal experience assisting clients throughout Fort Bend County and the greater Houston area.
+When you work with our DWI attorney in Fort Bend County, you will be working with a trusted lawyer who has more than 20 years of legal experience assisting clients throughout Fort Bend County and the greater Houston area.
 With the benefit of having a former prosecutor on our team, we know what to look for in a prosecutor's case and we are not afraid to challenge evidence collected during a DWI stop.
 Our firm can provide outstanding representation and counsel regarding any DWI matter.

 This second-degree felony could potentially result in serious penalties.
 If you were found to be operating a vehicle under the influence of alcohol and were involved in an accident that caused the death of another person, you will be charged with intoxicated manslaughter.